Spelman College Museum of Fine Art

 The Spelman College Museum of Fine Art is a museum located on the Spelman College campus in Atlanta.
-The museum is housed in the Camille O. Hanks Cosby Academic Center named after philanthropist Camille Cosby, who had two daughters attend Spelman College.
+Prior to 2025, the museum was only housed in the Camille O. Hanks Cosby Academic Center named after philanthropist Camille Cosby, who had two daughters attend Spelman College.
+In 2025, the museum expanded to the newly constructed $96 million Center for Innovation & the Arts building.
 The museum states that it is the only museum in the nation dedicated to art by and about women of the African diaspora.